igorskyflyer/vscode-project-version/README.md

 <br>

-There are 2 predefined output formats for you to use and an additional &ndash; a custom one &ndash; which gives you endless possibilities for customization.
+There are 2 predefined output formats for you to use and an additional &ndash; a custom one &ndash; which gives you endless possibilities for customization, including alignment and order of the Statusbar item since `v1.1.0`.